USAJOBS/help-center/how-to/search/save/index.md

 You may want to duplicate if you’re looking for similar jobs in two locations.
 Rather than creating a new saved search for each location, you can duplicate one search and change the location.
 For example, you may want to search for all Program Analyst jobs in Washington, D.C. and another search for all Program analyst jobs in Florida.

 ### Delete your saved search
 Click the filled-in **star icon**, with the label “Saved”, to delete a search.
-The star will no longer be filled and the label will change to “Save”.
-You must refresh the page, or go to a new page, to completely remove the search from your saved list.
+The star will no longer be filled and the label will change to “Save” to indicate it’s no longer saved.
+You must refresh the page or go to a new page to completely remove the search from your saved list.
 You can delete saved searches from both your active and archived list.

-If you delete the saved search, it will be removed from your account and you will no longer receive email notifications with those search results.
+If you delete a saved search, it will be removed from your account and you will no longer receive email notifications with those search results.

 ### Archive your saved search
 Click **Archive** to move the saved search to your archived list.
 You may want to archive a saved search if you’re no longer interested in the search, but you don’t want to delete it.